zkw012300/BlogBackup/source/_posts/DFS.md

 	if start == end then
 		result.add(start)
 		return
-	else if is wall then
+	else if is not wall then
 		result.add(start)
 		for Point in {start.North, start.South, start.West, start.East} :
 			solveMaze(maze, start, end, result)